 - The duvet cover also has ties in the corners so that the insert does not slide around.

 I really don’t have much to complain about with Brooklinen.
 The sheets I got felt great, and I think it’s a really compelling offering considering the price.
-I would recommend to think hard about the type of feel you like to make sure you know whether you should get the Classic or the Luxe.
+Before making any purchases, I would recommend potential customers think about whether they’d prefer the feel of the Classic or the Luxe.
 Either way, I think Brooklinen is a great option for someone looking for luxury sheets without breaking the bank.